phil-rice/Phils-Blog/_posts/2015-11-22-Real-World-Play-Testing-Part-1.markdown

 This test is almost so simple it's 'not worth testing'.
 Still it doesn't hurt to write it, and it doesn't take long.

 {% highlight scala %}
+package org.validoc.notary.users
+import org.scalatestplus.play.PlaySpec
+import play.api.mvc._
 class SimpleUserSpec extends PlaySpec with Results {

   "The Simple User" must {
     "Return the user name" in {